Ah, that’s good. Your first sip of coffee as you sit down at your desk. You open up your emails and…it’s like an avalanche hits you.

 Here’s the latest version of the Excel sheet for those shoes- better download that one.
 Save it in the right folder, with the latest version number.
 Ok, what’s next…a supplier in China wants clarification about a color…don’t forget to print your notes for the meetings with design and product development…and your boss could really do with that report today, but you need some numbers from the logistics side and they’re not getting back to you…

 Sounding way too familiar?
-The modern workplace is awash with digital and offline data, and the fashion business works at such speed that it gets out of control, fast.
+The modern workplace is awash with digital and offline data, and the fashion industry works at such speed that it gets out of control, fast.
 Here are eight clear signs you need to tame your wild data!

 1. Where’s that email?